Frequently Asked Questions

 We use WordPress, which is the most ethical Content Management System.
 It’s free, open source, and they have made commitments to sustainable change.

-With all this in mind, we are working towards reducing our website’s carbon footprint.
+We will consider all the points raised in the web sustainability guidelines to help us build a low energy website.
 We do, however, have to work with restrictions of cost and feasibility, as a volunteer-led organisation.